-All residents have access to study spaces, TV lounges, computer labs, coin-operated laundry facilities, kitchen facilities, snack machines, a piano and limited storage space for trunks, bicycles and sports equipment.
+All residents have access to study spaces, TV lounges, computer labs, coin-operated laundry facilities, kitchen facilities, snack machines, a piano and limited storage space for bicycles and sports equipment.
 All rooms are furnished for students with a refrigerator, bed, dresser, desk, lamp, chair and a telephone.
-Local telephone service and voice mail are provided.
-Long distance telephone service can be arranged through Student Accounts (instructions on how to access long distance services are provided when residence opens in the fall).
-Internet access is also provided for each student in their room and is included in residence fees.
+Local telephone service, voice mail and high-speed Internet access are provided in each residence room.
+Associated costs are included in residence fees.
 Students are required to supply their own bedding, towels and personal items.

-Residence buildings have controlled access.
-All resident students will be issued an access card which allows them access to residence buildings.
+Security doors have been installed on all residence buildings, providing controlled access.
+Each resident student is issued an access card which allows access to residence buildings.